Cyace84/tip4/src/pages/usageAndDeployment/deployingCollection.md

         publicKey: deployParams.publicKey!,
       });

-    // checking if the token root is deployed successfully by calling its name method const totalSupply: string = (
+    // checking if the collection contract is deployed by fetching its "totalSupply", must be zero. const totalSupply: string = (
       await collectionContract.methods.totalSupply({ answerId: 0 }).call()
     ).count;